CodeYourFuture/DocsV2/course-processes/running-the-course/online-teaching/online-fun.md

 Tell a silly story a phrase at a time, or a word at a time.

-A good way to test everyone's microphone briefly, and for the teachers to refresh their memory of student and TA names.
+A good way to test everyone's microphone briefly, and for the teachers to refresh their memory of trainee and TA names.

 Example of play:

-* Neill: "Once upon a time there was a frog who lived in a pond...
+- Neill: "Once upon a time there was a frog who lived in a pond...
 Ali?"
-* Ali: "her name was Abigail.
+- Ali: "her name was Abigail.
 She always dreamed of being a...
 Sabia?"
-* Sabia: "...uhmm airline pilot?  ...Mohsen?"
+- Sabia: "...uhmm airline pilot? ...Mohsen?"
-* Mohsen: "Every day the frog would go for a swim, and eat flies.
+- Mohsen: "Every day the frog would go for a swim, and eat flies.
 But one day...
 Anna?"
-* Anna: "Yikes!
+- Anna: "Yikes!
 Pass!
 Roberta?"
-* Roberta: "...but one day the frog..."
+- Roberta: "...but one day the frog..."
-* and so on
+- and so on

 Notes, ideas:

-* **GM must inject energy** for some groups
+- **GM must inject energy** for some groups
-* This is **not recommended for a new class** or any other students who might feel awkward - that's counter-productive.
+- This is **not recommended for a new class** or any other students who might feel awkward - that's counter-productive.
-* It is VERY ok for players to "pass", offer the possibility if someone is choking
+- It is VERY ok for players to "pass", offer the possibility if someone is choking
-* Give an easy out to reticent players - it's a short game and they'll likely find it amusing to just spectate.  \(Perhaps some would like to draw some illustrations as we go along, instead.\)  Normally once they've seen the game does not involve a stage and a booing audience they'll join in if you give them a way in.
+- Give an easy out to reticent players - it's a short game and they'll likely find it amusing to just spectate. \(Perhaps some would like to draw some illustrations as we go along, instead.\) Normally once they've seen the game does not involve a stage and a booing audience they'll join in if you give them a way in.
-* Can also be done in breakout rooms for more turns per player, less waiting, particularly for larger classes
+- Can also be done in breakout rooms for more turns per player, less waiting, particularly for larger classes
-* Students might be interested in [22 rules of storytelling according to pixar](https://io9.gizmodo.com/the-22-rules-of-storytelling-according-to-pixar-5916970)
+- Students might be interested in [22 rules of storytelling according to pixar](https://io9.gizmodo.com/the-22-rules-of-storytelling-according-to-pixar-5916970)
-* Ask one or two volunteers or extrovert students first, to get the game rolling.
+- Ask one or two volunteers or extrovert students first, to get the game rolling.
-* GM can repeat/recap the story at points if it's suspected forgotten
+- GM can repeat/recap the story at points if it's suspected forgotten
-* GM be careful to set expectation that the story probably won't make ANY sense and that is fine!
+- GM be careful to set expectation that the story probably won't make ANY sense and that is fine!

 Extra: use [rory's story cubes](https://www.storycubes.com/en/) or similar online story prompts, as lubricant.
 You can use the storycubes app and screenshare it from phone to the zoom call.

 Extras: Choose a setting:

-* I'd love if we happen to meet a shark
+- I'd love if we happen to meet a shark
-* Or three elements: "Nima, Martyna, Laurie - what would you like to be mentioned in this story? a place?  a thing? a desire?... " \(wait as all three think of a topic each\) announced simultaneously... "pirates" "paris" "accountants"
+- Or three elements: "Nima, Martyna, Laurie - what would you like to be mentioned in this story? a place? a thing? a desire?... " \(wait as all three think of a topic each\) announced simultaneously... "pirates" "paris" "accountants"
-  * you can assign them individually to these categories so that we get one of each \(e.g. adjective noun verb, or thing, place, desire\)
+  - you can assign them individually to these categories so that we get one of each \(e.g. adjective noun verb, or thing, place, desire\)

 **Variants:**

 **Word-at-a-time**: This is my preferred version but requires the students know the running order or is too slow.

-Delegate to a student the task: "make a google doc with a list of everyone who is here, and screen-share it".
+Delegate to a trainee the task: "make a google doc with a list of everyone who is here, and screen-share it".

 That order can come from a screen-share of a text doc with everyone's name on it \(best\) or a quick screenshot of one person's participant view \(the former is better as it can be updated as people join the session\)